Science Series #3: Leukemia

 (Source: American Society of Hematology)

 Doing Our Part

-The Jacinto Convit World Organization (JCWO) leads the Molecular Diagnostics Program (MDP) that support a free of cost, early and specific diagnostic for the control and survival of patients that are affected by various types of cancer in developing countries.
-Through strategic partnerships with local NGOs and health institutions, specialized tests are performed to detect ALL (TEL/AML1, MLL/AF4, TCF3/PBX1, BCR/ABL genes), AML (PML/RARa, FLT3/ITD, Inv.
-16, AML1/ETO, BCR/ABL genes) and CML (BCR/ABL gene) in children and adult patients.
+The Jacinto Convit World Organization supports a free of cost molecular diagnostics program for the control and survival of patients affected by various types of cancer in developing countries.
+Through a strategic partnership with local NGOs, specialized tests are performed to detect ALL (TEL/AML1, MLL/AF4, TCF3/PBX1, BCR/ABL genes), AML (PML/RARa, FLT3/ITD, Inv.
+16, AML1/ETO, BCR/ABL genes) and CML (BCR/ABL gene) in patients that are most in need.

-To date, 12 genetic sequences based on these diagnostics are published in GenBank, a world reference sequence database of the National Center for Biotechnology Information (NIH); contributing to scientific advances in leukemia.
+To date, 12 genetic sequences based on these diagnoses are published in GenBank, a world reference sequence database of the National Center for Biotechnology Information (NIH); contributing to scientific advances in leukemia.